Veeva Vault Validation Management: The Secret Weapon Cutting Validation Times by 70%

 The tool is differentiated by its integration with Veeva QualityDocs and QMS, structured validation data model, and built-in support for GxP expectations, including FDA 21 CFR Part 11 and EU Annexe 11, enabling traceability from requirements through testing with automated traceability matrices and audit-ready records.
 Its unified, cloud-native approach provides end-to-end visibility across validation activities and assets, allowing standardised workflows, real-time reporting, and reuse of requirements and test scripts across systems and sites.
 In one published example, a Veeva Vault QMS customer reported a 95% reduction in paper-based quality processes after migrating to the platform, illustrating the type of documentation burden reduction that similar architectures can deliver.
 [5]

-Why Leading Healthcare Teams Trust Veeva Vault Validation Management
+Why Do Leading Healthcare Teams Trust Veeva Vault Validation Management?

 -